joshkunz/iTunesControl/readme.md

 been "run as administrator" this program also needs to be run as administrator.

-## Design and Hacking (really it's an aplogie)
+## Design and Hacking (really it's an apology)

 I wrote this program back when I was about 15, and really new to python.
-I think this is the first program I wrote that used threads, and I don't think I quite knew what that ment besides "you can run more than one thing at once" and "you have to pass messages with a queue or it will crash".
+I think this is the first program I wrote that used threads, and I don't think I quite knew what that meant besides "you can run more than one thing at once" and "you have to pass messages with a queue or it will crash".
 I've tried to hold off on releasing this because it's in such bad shape, but I haven't had the time or the patience to clean it